alessandro-fazzi/light_service-validated_context/README.md

 end
 ```

-The `if` in this uber-trivial example exists just due to lack of trust on the state.
+The `if` in this uber-trivial example exists just due to untrusted state.

 Let's re-imagine the code given an `executed` block that totally trusts the context: